Raid Boss Overview – Tapu Bulu

 Solar Beam

-Why Dangerous
+Why It’s Dangerous

-- Huge damage burst
+- Huge burst damage

-- Can instantly KO Water, Ground, and Rock counters
+- Can instantly KO weak counters

 Dazzling Gleam

-Why Dangerous
+Why It’s Dangerous

-- Fairy coverage destroys:
+- Strong Fairy-type coverage

 Especially Dangerous Against